 A lot of time and money has been devoted over the last decade into researching the cold plasma treatment process.
-Here’s how it works.
+We're going to have an in-depth look as to how it works.

 The cold plasma treatment process adds air to the coating on seeds by creating tiny holes so the seeds are able to absorb more water during germination.
 If it has been a while since your last physics class, let me provide a layman’s definition of plasma.
 Plasma, the fourth state of matter, is one energy step above gas.
 The other two energy states are solid and liquid.
 Any matter in its gaseous stage can become plasma if it is ionized, or given enough energy to cross the barrier between the gas stage and the plasma one.

 Plasma is all around us.
 The sun is composed of plasma, and so is lightning.
 Fire is a plasma, as are the flickers of the fluorescent lights so many of us see on a daily basis.
-Any gas that is hot enough to be seen can be considered a plasma.
+Any gas that is hot enough to be seen can be considered plasma.
 But plasma is not always hot bundles of energy.
-Plasma-treating seeds involves the use of cold plasma at an extremely low atmospheric pressure, as hot plasma would cook the seeds (popcorn, anyone?)
+Plasma-treating seeds involve the use of cold plasma at an extremely low atmospheric pressure, as hot plasma would cook the seeds -- popcorn, anyone?
 Temperature and pressure are directly proportional, so to lower the temperature to perform the cold plasma treatment, the pressure must be reduced.

 How Cold Plasma Treating Seeds Works